 You get involved in a toxic relationship.

 In the beginning, it might all seem fine and even appear normal.
-But after a while the signs become obvious and you wonder how it happened.
-Today I’m sharing with you 5 Signs of a Toxic Relationship why it is dangerous.
+But after a while, things start to shift and you realize something is off in the relationship.

-If you have been or currently are seeing a man that is inconsistent than this one is for you.
+If you have been or are currently seeing an inconsistent man, then this one is for you.

-I believe that if a guy is ghosting you (the term for someone that is inconsistent in his communication) it ultimately means that this man is not treating you with the value you truly deserve.
+I believe that if a guy ghosts you, it ultimately means that this man is not treating you the way you deserve to.

 While all these things can play a role in his life, you also need to understand that these challenges will pop up over and over again.
 If his first reaction is to drop all his responsibilities towards you then this is a red flag.